pymedphys/pymedphys/docs/getting-started/faq.rst

 on GitHub.
 You will need to make a GitHub account to do this, but making an account is very easy and almost certainly worth your while.

-GitHub issues are preferable to email coorespondence, since other people may have similar questions.
+GitHub issues are preferable to email correspondence, since other people may have similar questions.
 They might be able to get help from the same answers/guidance that we provide to you.